 If you want to improve heart health, yoga helps in many powerful ways.

 You don’t have to be a master either.
 The research shows that you can get most of the heart-health benefits of yoga within a few weeks of starting.

-Not only that, research also shows that yoga helps us live healthier lives in general.
-People who practice yoga are more likely to make healthy choices that increase heart heath, such as changing diet and becoming more active.
-And yoga can help reverse the effects of aging, meaning we can stave-off heart problems for longer.
+Not only that, research also shows that it helps us live healthier lives in general.
+People who practice yogic execises are more likely to make healthy choices that increase heart heath, such as changing diet and becoming more active.
+And it can help reverse the effects of aging, meaning we can stave-off heart problems for longer.